 Another fantastic puzzle for your Golden Retriever is the StarMark Bob-A-Lot.
 It may not seem that impressive, but it’s a great way to make your Golden Retriever work for his or her meals/treats.

 It comes with two chambers, meaning you can put both your dog’s favorite treats and kibbles in there.
 For your Golden Retriever, make sure to get a large size.
 You can check it out at Amazon here.

 You don’t absolutely need to pick one of these dog puzzles that I suggest.
 What’s more important is you find something for your Golden Retriever.
 If you have the time, constant obedience training is the best.

 Mental stimulation keeps your dog occupied and healthy, decreasing the likelihood of unfavorable behavior around your children.
 It’s perhaps just as important as physical activity, if not more.

-Is the Golden Retriever Right For My Family?
+Golden Retriever For My Family

 Golden Retrievers are without doubt one of the best family dogs for children.
 Whether you have infants, toddlers or small children – a Golden Retriever will adapt.